 DAVID A. WILSON.
 BIO-DATA SUMMARY

-David A. Wilson is a Social Entrepreneur, and Founder and Director of Heritage Futures International.
+David A. Wilson is a social entrepreneur, committed enviromentalist, and Founder and Director of Heritage Futures International.
 During the past thirty-five year’s he has worked at senior diplomatic levels in New Zealand, Australia, South Africa, Somalia, Kenya, Malaysia, United Arab Emirates, and India enabling communities to identify, protect, preserve, manage and utilise their heritage assets to revitalise and transform their neighbourhoods, villages, towns, and regions while enhancing their cultural, social, environmental, economic and political futures.

 David has a background as a youth and community worker, public servant senior field worker, lecturer, expeditioner, history re-enactor, and heritage enterprise entrepreneur.
 His employment has included fifteen years within the New Zealand Government as a national negotiator coordinating Crown partnership funding and programs in community development, business and town centre revitalisation, traditional customs and trades revival, historic town restoration, and heritage asset development for tourism.

 David strongly advocates that raising awareness of heritage helps the cultures of the world gain a better understanding and acceptance of each other’s differences, and works to ensure heritage is a vibrant and beneficial part of the present and future.
-He specialises in two fields; authentic heritage project design, implementation, monitoring, evaluation and fund raising, and, facilitating transparent, community-based, participatory consultation processes.
+He specialises in two fields: authentic heritage project design, fundraising, implementation, monitoring and evaluation; facilitating transparent, community-based, participatory consultation processes.
 These processes bring diverse groups, non-government organizations, Indigenous peoples, business, the tourism industry, private investors, municipal, provincial and federal governments, villages, towns and regions together and promote ‘bottom-up’ rather than ‘top-down’ critical dialogue and actions that build consensus and meet the needs of a particular community.

 Born and educated in New Zealand with Scottish ancestry dating back to early 1700, David operates with the unwavering belief that creativity will forever be the spark that ignites communities, creates livelihoods, and brings individuals, culture and politics together.
 He is a pragmatic visionary who looks for cut through ideas, prefers bridges to borders, operates with zeal and courage, rejects stale, lazy, and traditional thinking, will not allow history to become a deafening silence, and has a persistent determination that allows him to break away from constraints imposed by ideology or conventional practices.
 He is passionate about bringing history alive, preserving memory, creating shared vision and respecting individual expression, enjoys new invention and a different approach, and has a healthy impatience where he cannot sit back and wait for change to happen, but enjoys being a change driver.